 Once you find a good log from a pine or any other desired type of tree, you will need to cut it into slices with a miter saw.
 Cut each slice the same width, somewhere between 1/4 inch and 1/2 inch thick, depending on what you prefer.

-After cutting, you will want to sand the top side smooth first with medium grit sandpaper and then finishing with a fine grit.
-If you are using a pine log that is fresh and there is still sap oozing on the inside, you will need to first clean the wood with a mixture of half water and half bleach to stop the oozing.
+After cutting, you will want to sand the top side smooth first with medium-grit sandpaper and then finish with a fine-grit sandpaper.
+If you are using a pine log, you may find that it is oozing a little sap.
+If this is the case, you will need to first clean the wood with a mixture of half water and half bleach to stop the oozing.

 Once dry, you can then sand.
 After sanding, wipe off all the sawdust.
 You are now ready to varnish.

-To get a nice thick coat of varnish, I would use a brush on glossy finish.
+To get a nice thick coat of urethane varnish, I would use a brush-on glossy finish.
 Brush on two to three coats, drying completely between each coat.
 Varnish both the top and bottom and sides to completely seal the coasters.
+They will now be waterproof.

 The back needs to be finished with felt to prevent the coasters from scratching furniture.
-Using a circle template, trace a circle onto a section of felt the size of your coasters.
-Cut the circle out and glue to the back of the coaster.
+You can either use pre-cut felt circles that can be trimmed down if necessary.
+Or, using a circle template, trace a circle onto a section of felt the size of your coasters.
+Cut the circle out and glue it to the back of the coaster.
 Do this for each one.

 Your final step is to simply stack the finished coasters and tie them with a string of leather or raffia to make them a perfect gift set for someone on your list!